domi-git/PwmBrick/README.md

 ![Layout-Top](/Design-Files/Electronics/PCB-Design/PwmBrick-Top.svg)
 ![Layout-Bot](/Design-Files/Electronics/PCB-Design/PwmBrick-Bot.svg)

+## Software

 ## Todos / Improvements

 ### Documentation

+* Electronics
+	* Include schematic and explain a few things
+* Mechanics
-* Expand the mechanics section.
-Important aspects are the snap-fit solution, assembly and 3D-printing.
+	* Include more interesting details like the snap-fit solution, explosion drawing or infos for 3D-printing.
-* Software documentation?
+* Software
+	* Start with the documentation
+* New Sections
 	* Section about product development.
 Why this kind of sulotion?
 * Fill in the toDos for mechanics, electronics and software

 ### Mechanics